jrburke/node4-rpi2/README.md

-Node 4 for raspberry pi 2, but compiling node.
+Node 4 for raspberry pi 2, with tools to support npm packages that are native binaries.

-Not used yet for actual docker image, this was a result of trying the commands in a container.
-So could have a typo, will be tested for next node 4 rev.